 Under the Simon Property Group, L.P.
 1998 Stock Incentive Plan, or the Plan, on February 24, 2011 the Compensation Committee of the Board awarded 78,046 restricted shares of Simon Property common stock to employees at a fair market value of \$105.64 per share.
-The fair market value of this restricted stock award is being recognized as expense over the three-year vesting service period.
+The Compensation Committee awarded an additional 35,000 restricted shares of Simon Property common stock on May 4, 2011 at a fair market value of \$115.59 per share.
+On May 19, 2011, Simon Property's non-employee Directors were awarded 6,100 restricted shares of Simon Property common stock under this plan at a fair market value of \$116.24 per share as a result of their re-election to Simon Property's Board.
+The fair market value of the restricted stock awarded on February 24, 2011 is being recognized as expense over the three-year vesting service period.
+The fair market value of the restricted stock awarded on May 4, 2011 is being recognized as expense over the four-year vesting service period.
+The fair market value of the restricted stock awarded on May 19, 2011 to Simon Property's non-employee Directors is being recognized as expense over the one-year vesting service period.
 In accordance with our partnership agreement, we issued an equal number of units to Simon Property.

-On March 16, 2010, the Compensation Committee of the Board approved a Long-Term Incentive Performance Program, or LTIP Program, for certain of our senior executive officers.
-Awards under the LTIP Program take the form of LTIP Units, a form of limited partnership interest issued by us.
-During the performance period, participants are entitled to receive on the LTIP Units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit.
-As a result, we account for these LTIP Units as participating securities under the two-class method of computing earnings per unit.
-Awarded LTIP Units will be considered earned, in whole or in part, depending upon the extent to which the applicable TSR benchmarks, as defined, are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
-Awarded LTIP Units not earned are forfeited.
+On March 16, 2010, the Compensation Committee of the Board approved three long-term incentive performance programs, or the 2010 LTIP programs, for certain senior executive officers.
+Awards under the 2010 LTIP programs take the form of LTIP units, a form of limited partnership interest issued by us.
+During the performance period, participants are entitled to receive on the LTIP units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit.
+As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per unit.
+Awarded LTIP units will be considered earned, in whole or in part, depending upon the extent to which the applicable total shareholder return, or TSR, benchmarks, as defined, are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
+Awarded LTIP units not earned are forfeited.

-The Compensation Committee awarded LTIP Units under three LTIP Programs having one, two and three year performance periods, which end on December 31, 2010, 2011 and 2012, respectively.
-After the end of each performance period, any earned LTIP Units will then be subject to service-based vesting over a period of two years.
-One-half of the earned LTIP Units will vest on January 1 of each of the second and third years following the end of the applicable performance period, subject to the participant maintaining employment with us through those dates.
+The 2010 LTIP programs have one, two and three year performance periods, which end on December 31, 2010, 2011 and 2012, respectively.
+During July 2011, the Compensation Committee approved a three-year long-term incentive performance program, or the 2011-2013 LTIP program, and awarded LTIP units to certain senior executive officers.
+The 2011-2013 LTIP program has a three year performance period ending on December 31, 2013.
+After the end of each performance period, any earned LTIP units will then be subject to service-based vesting over a period of two years.
+One-half of the earned

+LTIP units will vest on January 1 of each of the second and third years following the end of the applicable performance period, subject to the participant maintaining employment with us through those dates.